-- to provide adequate control of the health and safety risks arising out of our work activities - to consult with our employees on matters affecting their health and safety - to provide and maintain safe plant and equipment - to ensure safe handling and use of substances - provide information, instruction and supervision for employees - to ensure all employees are competent to do their tasks, and to give them adequate training - to prevent accidents and cases of work-related ill health - to maintain safe and healthy working conditions - to review and revise this policy as necessary at regular intervals.
+- to provide adequate control of the health and safety risks arising out of our work activities - to consult with our employees on matters affecting their health and safety - to provide and maintain safe plant and equipment - to ensure safe handling and use of substances - provide information, instruction and supervision for employees - to ensure all employees are competent to do their tasks, and to give them adequate training - to prevent accidents and cases of work-related ill health

-y latte. v
+- to maintain safe and healthy working conditions - to review and revise this policy as necessary at regular intervals.

-Signature:
+gartito.

-Yolanda Cattle [Acting Headteacher]
+Signature: Yolanda Cattle [ Headteacher]

-Date:3/2/23
+Date: 16/5/2024